AInoob3202/GSoC-proposal/README.md

   - 8,2023~6,2027: B.Sc., Artificial Intelligence, Shanghai Jiao Tong University Shanghai, China
 - Professional experience:
   - Lab Internship in SJTU:
-    - Scientific research in Mutilmodal and TAGs(Text-Attributed Graphs), preparing to publish a paper in the second half of this year.
+    - Scientific research in Mutilmodal and TAGs(Text-Attributed Graphs), preparing to publish a paper in the second half of this year
-    - Participated in the China International College Students’ Innovation Competition 2024 as a business plan manager, helping the team win the **Bronze Prize** in the final.
+    - Participated in the China International College Students’ Innovation Competition 2024 as a business plan manager, helping the team win the **Bronze Prize** in the final
-    - Fine tuned the model Qwen2.5 and did some experiments in RAG(Retrieval Augmented Generation) to build apersonalised chatbot.
+    - Fine tuned the model Qwen2.5 and did some experiments in RAG(Retrieval Augmented Generation) to build a personalised chatbot
 - Misc.
   - Very **willing** to participate in open source program!
 ## Schedule